isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-01-09-Oral-Answer-by-Minister-for-Home-Affairs-and-Minister-for-Law-Mr-K-Shanmugam-to-Parliamentary-Questions-on-Review-of-Penal-Code.md

 ---
-layout: post
-title: Oral Answer by Minister for Home Affairs and Minister for Law, Mr K Shanmugam, to Parliamentary Questions on Review of Penal Code
+title: 'Oral Answer by Minister for Home Affairs and Minister for Law, Mr K Shanmugam, to Parliamentary Questions on Review of Penal Code'
 permalink: /news/parliamentary-speeches/oral-answer-by-minister-for-home-affairs-and-minister-for-law--m
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 9 Jan 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)